Quasinormal Modes and Greybody factors of de Sitter Black holes surrounded by Quintessence in Rastall gravity: Abstract

 \section{Abstract}

-In this work, we have studied the quasinormal modes and greybody factors of AdS/dS Reissner-Nordstr\"om black hole surrounded by quintessence field in Rastall gravity.
+In this work, we have studied the quasinormal mode, greybody factors, and absorption cross section of {de Sitter} Reissner-Nordstr\"om black hole surrounded by quintessence field in Rastall gravity.
 The violation of energy-momentum conservation has a non-linear effect on the quasinormal modes.
-With an increase in the black hole charge, both real part of quasinormal modes i.e. oscillation frequency of ring-down Gravitational Waves (GWs) and damping or decay rate of GWs increase non-linearly.
-A similar observation is made for the black hole structural parameter also, however in this case the variation is almost linear.
-In the case of greybody factors also, we observed that both the parameters have similar impacts.
-With an increase in these parameters, greybody factors decrease.
-Our study suggests that the presence of a surrounding quintessence field may shadow the existence of black hole charge in such black hole configurations.
+With an increase in the black hole charge, both real parts of quasinormal modes i.e. oscillation frequency of ring-down Gravitational Waves (GWs) and damping or decay rate of GWs increase non-linearly.
+A similar observation is made for the black hole structural parameter also, however in this case the variation is almost linear. { The remnant mass of a black hole depends on different physical parameters of a black hole.} In the case of greybody factors also, we observed that both parameters have similar impacts.
+With an increase in these parameters, greybody factors decrease. { Moreover, the null geodesics and the impact of Rastall gravity on the light trajectory are also investigated.} Our study suggests that the presence of a surrounding quintessence field may shadow the existence of black hole charges in such black hole configurations.

 \keywords{Rastall Gravity; Time evolution; WKB method; Black hole; Quasinormal modes, Greybody factors}